CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ![Data-export](images/desktop/airlock.png)

-1- Import your public encryption key to SD Connect (https://sd-connect.csc.fi)
+1- Generate your encryption key pair (secret key and public key) with the Crypt4GH application:

-If you don't yet have an encryption key pair, we will illustrate how to generate your encryption key pair using a simple application called Crypt4GH below.

 * Install the Crypt4GH application: